A-N-E/HTML_and_CSS-Introduction_to_HTML/.guides/content/What-is-a-tag---c7ec.md

 As we discussed earlier you can see a pair of tags, one opening and one closing as a "box" that is wrapped around content and defines what kind of content it is.

-Here is our basic html from sections 3.
+Here is our basic html from section 3.

 ``` html
 <!DOCTYPE html>